simas2024/RPiTools/zsh/innocam/README.md

 * Preview the video stream on the client using `ffplay` or GStreamer.
 * Press `c` in the script to capture a still image with `rpicam-still`, saved locally on the Pi.

-Got it!
-Let’s update the README to clarify which tool (ffplay or GStreamer) should be used on the client side, depending on which streaming method you chose (rpicam-vid or GStreamer).
-Here’s the revised **README**:

 ## Requirements

 * `zsh`